 Diversity, Equality & Inclusion at MSI

 At MSI, we’re committed to an inclusive culture, where every team member can thrive and feel valued and where all clients feel welcome and supported.

-And to help bring our DEI goals to life and hold ourselves accountable, we formed a global DEI panel in 2021.
-Made up of a diverse group of 12, representing every region we work in, the panel is a brilliant driving force helping MSI become a truly inclusive and equitable organisation.
+To help bring our DEI goals to life and hold ourselves accountable, we formed a global DEI panel in 2021.
+Made up of a diverse group representing every region we work in, the panel is a brilliant driving force helping MSI become a truly inclusive and equitable organisation.
 As a start, the panel facilitated discussions with over 80 team members from more than 15 different countries, and insights from those conversations helped form our first three-year Global Diversity, Equality and Inclusion Strategy (2022-2025).

 The next and most important step is using the strategy to take meaningful action.
 MSI leaders from the 37 countries where we work have translated our global strategic DEI priorities into local and context-specific actions to ensure that diversity, equality and inclusion are woven into the fabric of our organisation.
 We’ll be monitoring progress over the next three years to ensure we’re on track to meet our DEI ambition.

 A workforce that is representative of people from different backgrounds and communities, and with a variety of personal characteristics.

 Using equitable approaches to have a workplace in which every individual has equal access to the resources and opportunities they need to succeed.

 Having a workplace in which everyone, regardless of individual differences, feels able to participate and contribute meaningfully.